xumcoin/xum-exec/README.md

-# xum-exec

-XUMChain Mainnet - Integration guide
+# XUMChain Mainnet - Integration guide

 Connecting to the XUM network is extremely easy and only requires to download the Linux executable and run the following commands.